ElodyPan/NYU-Web-Mapping-2024-Class-Project/README.md

 # NYU-Web-Mapping-2024-Class-Project
-This is an ongoing project for NYU Web Mapping Class
+This is an ongoing personal project for NYU Web Mapping Class